mvr/CatForce/README.md

 solution for the specified pattern, and succeeds if the pattern occurs anywhere (and otherwise behaves like an `andfilter`).

+Filters that use a range of generations will only succeed after every catalyst has interacted.

 **Forbidden**: Checks for `rle` in the same location as the catalyst.
 If `rle` is matched in any generation, the solution is dropped.
 You can see `forbidden` as a "catalyst attached filter",